 Brilliant Overlook Trail

 If you’re looking for a medium-length trail that will give your legs a good workout and treat you to some fantastic views, Doug says the Brilliant Overlook Trail is a must.
-Depending on your fitness level, this trail can take about four to five hours round-trip to the summit and bike.
+Depending on your fitness level, this trail can take about four to five hours round-trip to the summit and back.
 There is about 350 metres worth of elevation gain so if you don’t like hiking uphill, consider sections of the Mel DeAnna, which is a flat trail that winds it’s way along the top of the cliffs overlooking the Columbia River.
 But for supreme views of Castlegar, the Columbia river, Arrow Lakes, and Robson, the Brilliant Trail is the best.
 Interestingly, there is a multi-pitch rock climb that goes up the large face behind the substation.
 The nine-pitch sport climb is called “Megawatts” and is a relatively easy grade at 5.8.
 We detail it in our article, “The Best Rock Climbs in Castlegar.”

 Directions: Take Hwy 3a east out of Castlegar.
 Just past the airport, turn right onto Ootischenia Rd.
 Drive about 800 metres then turn left onto Columbia Rd and left again onto Aaron Rd.
-Turn right on gravel road with the gate (McPhee FSR) and follow this for four kilometres, keeping left at the fork in road and two kilometres.
+Turn right on gravel road with the gate (McPhee FSR) and follow this for four kilometres, keeping left at the fork in road at two kilometres.
 Turn left into the parking lot before the substation.
 Follow the Skattebo Reach Trail on foot for one kilometre until you reach the trailhead on the right.

 Columbia River Trail